Ideas for successful software projects

 Things that may affect the process or its final result:

 - Lack of testing UI mock-ups with internal users and customers.

 - Price tag very low.
 This point and the previous one can get the team to work extended hours, get them tired and deploy low quality projects.

 - Communication issues among team members.
 Local and overseas.

 - Working on different time zones.

-- If an overseas team works on something for which they have a wrong concept, then by the day when you see it, it may already be too late to undo it by the moment you see it.
+- Be careful if an overseas team is working on something for which they got a wrong concept.
+It may be too late to undo it by the moment you see it.